Used Alfa Romeo 156 review: 1999-2002

 - Buying tips

-Those who chose the twin-spark four could pick between a five-speed manual gearbox and a five-speed auto; those who opted for the V6 could have either a six-speed manual or five-speed auto.
-An automated shift manual gearbox, Selespeed, could also be ordered for even more fun on the run.
+Those who chose the twin-spark four could choose between a five-speed manual gearbox and a five-speed auto; those who opted for the V6 could have either a six-speed manual or five-speed auto.
+A automated shift manual gearbox — Selespeed — could also be ordered for even more fun on the run.

 You could also choose the 156 Sport, which added power Recaro seats, sports trim, instruments and carbon fibre dash trim.